How to Give Up the Snooze Button

 Science explains how continually sneaking five or ten more minutes sleep is actually detrimental and doesn’t help you feel more rested in the long run.

 This list explains why you need to stop hitting the snooze button in the morning and we put together a great list of tips which tell you how to give up the snooze button.

 So read through these and give them a try.
-You could find yourself being more productive, alert and finally get rid of that dreaded feeling you get as the alarm goes off on a Monday morning.
+You could find yourself being more productive and alert among other things, and finally get rid of that dreaded feeling you get as the alarm goes off on a Monday morning.